arendsee/bcb660-project/report/report.md

 <!-- All of this was written by Christian, except where indicated. !-->

-# Introduction <!-- By Jack --!>
+# Introduction

-The study of biota diversity has been a long-living topic fascinating a number of investigators in biological science ever since the time of natural history.
-Starting from recording the macrofauna and macroflora of an opening ecosystem, the focus on species recognition has been gradually shifted from the visible world to the micro ecosystem, the wonderland of microorganism.
-Unlike studying the species composition of macrobiota, the invisible nature of microbiota brings researchers a huge barrier in identifying and recording the composition of species diversity.
-The manageable microorganisms have once been the only group of species that can be identified from the standard protocol like, for example, isolating and culturing pure clones from a bunch of mixed species to determine their classification with biochemical analyses; those species that cannot be cultured then will leave no trace of themselves.
-Such workflows, unsurprisingly, depict only a cruel contour of the true picture of species diversity in microbiota; moreover, cell culturing is a time-consuming step, which seriously hampers the efficiency of workflow.
-Consequently, species identification without cell culturing became the critical point in build an efficient workflow in studying biodiversity of microbiota.
+The study of biota diversity has been a long-living topic which fascinates biologists from generation to generation.
+Starting from recording the macrofauna and macroflora of an opening wild, the focus on species recognition has been gradually shifted from the visible world to the micro ecosystem, the wonderland of microorganism.
+Unlike the study of macrobiota, the invisible nature of microbiota brings researchers a huge barrier in identifying and recording the composition of species diversity.
+The manageable microorganisms have once been the only groups of species that can be identified from the standard protocol like, for example, isolating and culturing pure clones to determine their classification with biochemical analyses; those species that cannot be cultured will then leave no trace of themselves.
+Such workflows, unsurprisingly, depict only a cruel contour of the true picture of microbiota diversity; moreover, as a time-consuming step, cell culturing seriously hampers the efficiency of total workflow.
+Consequently, cell culturing-free workflow became the critical focus in building a novel way of studying microbial diversity.

-The emergence of metagenomics, however, solves the problem once and for all.
+The development of metagenomics, however, solves the problem once and for all.
-Metagenomics refers to the study of retrieving and analyzing the genetic information from environmental samples directly without species identification in advance.
-A snapshot of species composition can now be recorded through the powerful sequencing technology and analyzed by a variety of bioinformatic tools.
+Metagenomics refers to the study of retrieving and analyzing the genetic information from environmental samples without species identification in advance.
+A snapshot of species composition can now be recorded through the powerful sequencing technology and then analyzed by a variety of bioinformatic tools.
 A series of software has been published and designed for different purposes.
-For example, PHACCS, a bioinformatic tool designed for estimating of the structure and diversity of uncultured viral communities; QIIME, an open-source bioinformatics pipeline for performing microbiome analysis including quality filtering, OTU picking, taxonomic assignment, phylogenetic reconstruction, and diversity analyses; MLST, a nucleotide sequence based approach for the unambiguous characterization of isolates of bacteria and other organisms via defining the distinct pattern of alleles combination in a series of loci involved in microbial metabolism.
-With the aid of metagenomics, the study microbiota has become a popular topics among a number of biological fields including environmental science, industrial fermentation, gastrointestinal health, and even mental disorders, showing the amazing linkage between the fluctuation of microbiota and a great deal of phenomena including soil fertility, diet preference, metabolomics, and human health.
-These studies unveil the hierarchical nature of the biological system, suggesting that the facts of macroscopic scale are tightly regulated by the composition of microbiota.
+For example, PHACCS, a bioinformatic tool designed for estimating of the structure and diversity of uncultured viral communities (Angly et al., 2005); QIIME, an open-source bioinformatics pipeline for performing microbiome analysis including quality filtering, OTU picking, taxonomic assignment, phylogenetic reconstruction, and diversity analyses (Caporaso et al., 2010);
+MLST, a nucleotide sequence based approach for the unambiguous characterization of isolates of bacteria and other organisms via defining the distinct pattern of alleles combination in a series of loci involved in microbial metabolism (Maiden et al., 1998).
+With the aid of metagenomics, the study microbiota has become a popular topic among a number of biological fields including environmental science (Loviso et al., 2015, Behzad et al., 2015), industrial fermentation (Jung et al., 2011, Stolze et al., 2015), gastrointestinal health (Frank and Pace, 2008, Preidis and Versalovic, 2009), and even mental disorders (Sampson et al., Bedarf et al., 2017), showing the amazing linkage between the fluctuation of microbiota and a great deal of phenomena including soil fertility (Carbonetto et al., 2014), diet preference (Conlon and Bird, 2014), metabolomics (Turnbaugh and Gordon, 2008), and ageing (Rampelli et al., 2013).
+These studies unveil the hierarchical nature of the biological system, revealing that the macroscopic world is tightly regulated by the microbiota communities.

-Whether the pipelines of metagenomics provide great help in documenting the biodiversity of multicellular communities would be a challenging and valuable trial.
-With the great success in the study of microbial diversity, metagenomics has been proved to have great potential in identifying biota diversity directly from environmental samples.
-Here, by using a RNA-seq dataset extracted from a mixed collection of body fragments from several species of arthropod, we tested the efficiency of two pipelines, based on Basic Local Alignment Search Tool (BLAST) against all known sequences of NADH dehydrogenase subunit 6 from NCBI database, with either raw RNA seq or de novo transcripts assembly in advance, in identifying species composition of the meta-transcriptomic dataset.
+With the great success in the study of microbial diversity, transplanting the metagenomic workflow to the study of multicellular communities is a challenging but valuable trial.
+Here, by using a RNA-seq dataset extracted from a mixed collection of body fragments from several species of arthropods, we tested the efficiency of two pipelines, based on Basic Local Alignment Search Tool (BLAST) against all known sequences of NADH dehydrogenase subunit 6 from NCBI database, with either raw RNA seq or de novo transcripts assembly in advance, in identifying species composition of the meta-transcriptomic dataset.
 Collecting originally from an activity of BioBlitz, the popular field study of surveying and recording all the living species within a designated area, we have a complete inventory of the species contributing to the RNA-seq dataset as a standard in evaluating the efficiency of each of the pipelines.

 More than showing the potential of metagenomics in species identifying